WebEngineering-Univaq/WE_Lecture_Slides/English/README.md

 # WE_Lecture_Slides / English

-These slides contain an English translation of the didactic material used in the Web Engineering course.
-The "master" slides are written in Italian, and this translation is the result of a long, complex and continuous adaptation work.
+The "master" slides are in Italian, and this translation is the result of a lengthy, complex, and ongoing modification process.
-Therefore, slides may still contain errors, typos and poorly readable statements, and some new topics (covered by the Italian version) may not be present.
-However, they contain all the base information you need to follow the course lectures and understand their contents.
+As a result, errors, typos, and poorly readable statements may still exist in the slides, and certain additional topics (covered by the Italian version) may be missing.
+These slides, however, contain all of the fundamental information required for attending the course lectures to fully understand their contents.

+The slide sets are converted into structured text documents that may be viewed online directly on GitHub or downloaded and used offline to make reading easier.
+These documents are formatted in GitHub-flavored markdown and can be easily turned into nice HTML pages or even PDF documents.